salvillalon45/the-software-engineering-guide/src/data_structures/stack/notes.md

 This Stack class creates an abstraction.
 Were we really are not removing elements, instead just moving a pointer to help us show the elements in the stack

 In the case a user ever wants to get all the values from the Stack.
-I created the `getValues` function that will return an array of the stack values
+I created the `getStack` function that will return an array of the stack values